Accessibility at the OCSB

-The Ottawa Catholic School Board is committed to providing accessible places to work and learn.
+The Ottawa Catholic School Board (OCSB) is committed to providing accessible places to work and learn.
 We are making sure that people with different needs feel welcomed and accommodated, whether they are students in our schools, visitors to our buildings, or our very own employees.

 Our accessible website